8 Best Things to Do in Berat, Albania

 One of the best things to do in Berat is to sample traditional Albanian dishes.
 Our favorites were Moussaka, Byrek, Tave Kosi, Village Salad, and Fergese.
 For restaurant recommendations, scroll to the bottom of the post.

-If you are looking for more fun activities in Berat, we suggest you join a wine tasting.
+If you want more fun, we recommend joining a wine tasting.
 Cobo Winery is just a 20-minute drive from the city.
 The tour includes visits to the cellars and vineyards, and you can taste different wines and walnut raki with local cheeses, olives, and bread.

 Book a guided winery tour with transfers and tastings HERE.

 The entrance fee to the Onufri Iconographic Museum is 400 LEK (4 EUR) per person.
 The Onufri Museum is usually open daily from 9 AM to 6 PM.
-You will spend approximately 2-3 hours exploring Berat Castle and visiting the museum.
+You will spend approximately 2-3 hours exploring the castle and visiting the museum.

 Good to know